Do you have published books?

 Why did you start your YouTube channel?
 Where did you get the idea for iWriterly?

 The iWriterly YouTube channel was founded in March of 2017.
-At the time, I was working at the Corvisiero Literary Agency.
+At the time, I was working at a literary agency.
 After seeing so many writers make the same mistakes when they queried me, I wanted to create a resource to help writers avoid common pitfalls and hopefully have a (slightly) smoother road to publication.
 At the time, I’d also been writing blogs for places like Writer’s Digest and Savvy Authors.
 While I enjoyed blogging for them, I got the sense that the blogs weren’t connecting with writers in the way I’d hoped.
 (Let’s face it, most folks don’t sit down to read articles or blogs these days!)
 So, my husband convinced me to start a YouTube channel.
 (I actually fought starting a YouTube channel because I knew becoming a content creator was a butt-load of work!)
-However, we quickly started connecting with writers in ways our blogs never did.
-When our channel grew, we eventually branched out to other social media platforms as well as rebranding my author website to become what is now the iWriterly website.
+However, I quickly started connecting with writers in ways my blogs never did.
+When my channel grew, I eventually branched out to other social media platforms as well as rebranding my author website to become what is now the iWriterly website.
 I’m so glad my husband convinced me to start a YouTube channel.
 Now, it’s one of my favorite things.

 Will you read my book?

 Unfortunately, there simply isn’t enough time in the day for me to read and provide (free) feedback to everyone.
 I recommend checking out our iWriterly videos on critique partners and beta readers.
 Do some digging to find a writer friend you can swap your manuscript with.
 (Critique partners are invaluable!)